 There's a strong element of luck involved in playing Monopoly, but there's also enough strategy that skilled players will win more often than not.
 Use these tips and hints next time you play, and you'll be smiling all the way to Boardwalk.

 Tips To Win at Monopoly

-- Remember that Illinois Avenue is the square most often landed on (not including Jail).
+Buy the properties that people land on most often.
+Illinois Avenue is the square most often landed on (not including Jail).
 The B&O Railroad also is among those most landed on; Go is the third square most landed on during the game.

 Enjoy the game and good luck!